Soybeans

 4. Where only soybeans are to be grown, lime recommended may be omitted if water pH of the soil is greater than 5.6 and if soybean seed are properly treated with molybdenum.
 On soils having a coarse textured subsoil, 10 pounds of sulfur per acre as part of the fertilizer blend may benefit yield, especially where deficiency symptoms have been observed in the past or where plant tissue tests have suggested sulfur deficiency.

-5. (Note 5 is used only when the pH is above 7.0 and the manganese test indicates a need for manganese.)
+5. (Note 5 is used only when the pH is above 7.0 and the manganese test indicates a need for manganese.).
 Apply 20 pounds of manganese per acre as manganese sulfate just prior to planting.

 6. When boron tests less than .8 lbs/acre apply 1.0 lb of boron per acre annually.
 Follow up with another soil test in two years.
 (Note 6 is used only when the boron test indicates a need for boron.)